Wattif

 The carbon problem.

-Most companies track emissions the same way — someone collects utility invoices quarterly, applies emission factors in a spreadsheet, and produces a report.
+Most companies track emissions the same way: someone collects utility invoices quarterly, applies emission factors in a spreadsheet, and produces a report.
 The numbers are always stale.
 The gaps between audits are blind spots.
-When certification time comes — Green Mark, NABERS, ISO 50001 — it's a scramble.
+When certification time comes for Green Mark, NABERS, or ISO 50001, it's a scramble.
 And the targets in the sustainability report have no connection to what the building is actually doing today.

 The sustainability team sets goals.
 The operations team runs the building.
 The two rarely talk.
 The result is a report that describes an aspiration, not a reality.